-U is able to work to maintain and improve the services they provide to their customers.
-U is able to report incidents to T with an enriched content that will help the identification and solution of it with less effort and time.
-T receives input from U and is able to improve and maintain their service quality.
+U is able to work to maintain and improve the services they provide to their customers both during incidents and over time as part of Incident Management and Change Management processes.
+U is able to report incidents to A and B with standard mechanisms and content that will help the identification and solution of it with less effort and time.
+A and B receive input from U and is able to improve and maintain their service quality.
+A and B provide notifications to U regarding changes for selected components (e.g. specific UE aspects) to status and configuration (both long term and every time that specified components change) as per their service agreement.
+A and B can inform U of service changes in advance.
+A and B inform U when an incident occurs by means of standards based mechanisms.

 5.7.5 Existing features partly or fully covering the use case functionality